fara-pug/fara-pug/index.md

         Familiar Phytology - Botanists have access to the Enrich Plant spell, which allows them to turn any plant into a allied Plant Baby.
 Feeding Plant Babies by hand will cause them to grow more powerful, and the food chosen will determine what abilities they have.

-Casting this spell while already having a plant familiar will kill the older familiar.
+        Casting their spell while already having a plant familiar will kill the older familiar.

         Below Average Health, Good Insight, Above Average Strength, Below Average Resilience, and 2 Spell Slots.